dgaydukov/cert-aws/sa/files/sa.md

 ###### OpsWorks
 Config management service that provides managed instances of Chef/Puppet which help automate server configuration/deployment/management.
 There are 3 solutions:
 * OpsWorks Stacks - manages apps and servers in aws and on-premises using chef, you model your app as stack containing different layers (elb, rds, ec2).
 You app would usually have 1 stack and many layers.
-Also if your app use java & python, it can be better to divide it into 2 layers
+Also if your app use java & python, it can be better to divide it into 2 layers.
 Layer use chef recipes to install packages & deploying apps.
+There are several layers:
+    * ELB layer - instead of creating layer & adding instances to it, you create ELB from console/cli, and attach it to existing layer, and elb would start to distribute traffic between ec2 inside layer
+    You use `attach-elastic-load-balancer` api to attach existing ELB to layer.
+When you attach/detach ELB, opsWorks trigger `configure` lifecycle event
+    * RDS layer - create RDS separately, use `register-rds-db-instance` to add rds to stack.
+Associate rds layer to App, so it would share connection info with it.
+    * ECS Cluster layer - create ecs cluster outside opsworks, then add cluster to stack with `register-ecs-cluster`
+    * Custom layer - you can create custom layer with custom recipe
 * OpsWorks for Chef Automate - fully managed Chef server and automation tools for ci/cd.
 You can migrate to it from Stacks, but you would need to rewrite some recipes, but most recipes would work without any change
 * OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)
 Chef using pure ruby DSL to write recipes.
 Puppet using ruby DSL or its own declarative language to write puppet manifests.